Diffusion Geometry: Markov Diffusion Operators and Markov Triples

 acts on a space $\A$ of measurable functions satisfying the conditions in Definition \ref{markov triple def}.
 Suppose that $\mu$ is an \textit{invariant measure} for $P_t$, meaning that $\int_E P_t(f) d\mu = \int_E f d\mu$ for all $f \in L^1(\mu)$, and let $\Gamma$ be the carré du champ of $P_t$.
 Then $(E, \mu, \Gamma)$ is a Markov triple.
 The previous example is a special case of this one, corresponding to $X_t$ being a Brownian motion on a manifold. \end{example}

 This class includes many classical examples (see \cite{bakry2014analysis} chapter 2).
 The important idea is that Markov triples (corresponding to Markov semigroups) generalise Riemannian manifolds (corresponding to heat diffusion operators).
 We can use them to define geometry on a broad class of measure spaces.
 For example, a probability density function on $\R^n$ (such as in Figure \ref{fig:manifold_vs_prob}) defines a weighted heat diffusion (Example \ref{eg weighted manifold}) that defines the appropriate geometry.
-It also includes the crucial case where $E$ is finite, so $P_t$ is a Markov chain.
+We especially note the case where $E$ is finite, so $P_t$ is a Markov chain.

 \begin{example} Let $X$ be a finite set with $\sigma$-algebra given by all its subsets, and $\A$ be the space of real-valued functions on $X$ (so if $|X| = n$, we can identify $\A \cong \R^n$ with component-wise multiplication).
-Let $P_t$ be a Markov chain on $X$ (i.e. a stochastic matrix), with stationary distribution $\mu$ and carré du champ $\Gamma$.
+Let $P$ be a Markov chain on $X$ (i.e. a stochastic matrix), with stationary distribution $\mu$.
+We can form a \textit{weighted graph Laplacian} from $P$ as $I - P$, and use it to define a carré du champ $\Gamma$.
 Then $(X,\mu,\Gamma)$ is a Markov triple (see \cite{bakry2014analysis} Section 1.9.1).
-To be explicit, if $L$ is the generator of $P_t$ and $i \in E$, we get the formula
+To be explicit, if $L$ is the generator of $P_t$ and $x_i \in E$, we get the formula

 \end{example}

 Suppose $M = (E, \mu, \Gamma)$ is a Markov triple arising from a Markov semigroup $P_t$, and $X \subset E$ is a finite sample of data.
 As explained in Section \ref{section_estimation}, we can construct a finite Markov triple for $X$ that approximates $M$ by constructing a Markov chain on $X$ that approximates $P_t$.